vadim-shb/multichat/README.md

 # multichat
 Spike for acquaintance with some java technologies.

-Chat which can use SOAP, JMX, RabbitMQ, REST for messages delivery.
+Chat which can use REST, WebSoskets(Vanilla, Socks, STOMP) for messages delivery.

 ---

 Two types of messages:
 - text
-- picture
+- picture (not now)

 ---

-Clients on:
+Client on:
-- JavaEE (Wildfly) + JSF
 - Spring + AngularJS + Bootstrap

 ---